endjin/dotnet-adr/README.md

 ## Project Sponsor

-This project is sponsored by [endjin](https://endjin.com), a UK based Technology Consultancy which specialises in Data, AI, DevOps & Cloud, and is a [.NET Foundation Corporate Sponsor](https://dotnetfoundation.org/membership/corporate-sponsorship).
+This project is sponsored by [endjin](https://endjin.com), a UK based Technology Consultancy which specializes in Data, AI, DevOps & Cloud, and is a [.NET Foundation Corporate Sponsor](https://dotnetfoundation.org/membership/corporate-sponsorship).

 > We help small teams achieve big things.